poppolopoppo/DependencyAnalyser/README.md

 ![tool_breakdown](https://github.com/YAGER-Development/YDependencyAnalyser/assets/17513294/9878555a-1d8c-406d-aa03-3e4b4bf9c598)

 ## Dependency Analyser Test Suite
 If the project has the [Functional Testing Editor plugin enabled](https://docs.unrealengine.com/5.3/en-US/automation-system-in-unreal-engine/#automationtestsmovedtoplugins), the Dependency Analyser offers a test suite to run a dependency analysis on all assets.
+The test is executed per-asset, so individual sizes of asset for each failing test can be identified.

 ![test_tool](https://github.com/YAGER-Development/YDependencyAnalyser/assets/17513294/fb48a324-5462-45c5-8589-c5f9ebaf4c7d)